 QUO VADIS —–friends, Romans, buffs: break out the white togas, green grapes and red vino and submerge yourself in good old-fashioned 1st-century dictator decadence and colossal 20th-century MGM showmanship, offered up in this 1951 titan from the “they don’t make like that anymore” school.
 Its ultra-lavish, cleverly sculpted mix of arrogant pomp and gentle promise, the tragedy of terror and the power of love was a titanic hit, as audiences eagerly flocked to see Christians fed to the lions and watch Rome burn—in Technicolor.
 A lot of fun, with many choice lines, one triumphantly campy job of theatrical thesping, several more restrained (and very good) performances, all the opulence you could shake a javelin at and a marvelous music score behind the belief-shifting, empire-rattling drama.
 Renowned Polish author Henryk Sienkievicz published the bestselling novel in 1896.
 The screenplay for this 171-minute epic was written by a trio of industry pros; John Lee Mahin, S.N.
 Behrman and Sonya Levien and directed by studio warhorse Mervyn LeRoy.*

-The script fares much better by the co-stars, repeatedly scoring with morsels of subtle wit and some wonderful gobs of shades-off megalomania.
-Perfectly underplaying, Leo Genn, as Petronius, Nero’s humane, dignified adviser (the only brake to his madness) takes sarcasm and turns it into something profound.
+The script fares much better by the co-stars, repeatedly scoring with subtle morsels of wit and some wonderful gobs of shades-off megalomania.
+Perfectly underplaying, Leo Genn, as Petronius—Nero’s humane, dignified adviser, the only brake to his madnes)— takes sarcasm and turns it into something profound.
 Patricia Laffan purrs out a classic uber-bitch as Poppaea, the harlot Nero chose as Empress: insatiable, vengeful, radiating abuse from her predators eyes, Laffan is a wicked delight.
 The image of her lounging on floor cushions with two cheetahs leased to her wrist is museum prime stuff.

 Over-acting phalanxes around everyone and stealing the show is Peter Ustinov’s mad flamboyance as Nero.
 It’s one of the all-time ham jobs but done so brilliantly weird; precocious, malevolent, pouting, insufferable–remind you of anyone?
 “Dear Petronius, you must forgive me if I seem to have slighted you greatly, but I’ve been steeped in my genius.”
 It was the international break for the vastly gifted 29-year-old Ustinov, who later mused that director LeRoy “gave me this gem of advice on how to play the Emperor Nero: “The way I see Nero, this is the kinda guy who plays with himself nights”.”
 The murderous Nero reigned 54-68 A.D. and while he may have botched the job of eradicating a particularly pesky sect, he certainly did a bang-up one on torching the Eternal City.
 Play berate your friends with “Attend me!
 Attend me, all!”